1. Introduction

 1. Using your web browser, navigate to the AWS Marketplace:

-2. To locate the Techila Distributed Computing Engine - Enterprise Edition offering, use the search box at the top of the marketplace view or click the link below to open the product page in your browser.
+2. To locate the Techila Server - Enterprise Edition offering, use the search box at the top of the marketplace view or click the link below to open the product page in your browser.

 3. Click the Continue to Subscribe button.